narock/scientific_computing_course/README.md

 License

 All of my materials are available via the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 This course does also include example problems, datasets, and images from around the Web.
-Where appropriate, external sources are cited both in the slides and in Jupyter Notebooks Content that is reused is either open licensed or, as I understand it, meets the Fair Use Doctrine for educational reuse.
+Where appropriate, external sources are cited both in the slides and in Jupyter Notebooks.
+Content that is reused is either open licensed or, as I understand it, meets the Fair Use Doctrine for educational reuse.
 This may not be the case for your intended usage.